JeremyCBrooks/sec-resources/README.md

 # sec-resources
 My collection of interesting security resources (tools, training, news feeds, etc).

-This is not intended to be a comprehensive list.
+This is not intended to be a comprehensive list, just some of my favorites.
 You will surely have your own favorites.
 Feel free to share them with me :)

 ---
 # tools
-* ## pentesting suite
+* ## pentesting
   * https://www.kali.org/

 * ## dynamic analysis